jonnonz1/nz-statute-book/acts/public/2002/civil-defence-emergency-management-act-2002.md

 (1) Any written material or document that, in the opinion of the Civil Defence Emergency Management Group, is too large or otherwise impractical to be printed as part of a civil defence emergency management group plan may be incorporated by reference.
 (2) Any material incorporated by reference under this section is to be treated for all purposes as forming part of the plan.
 (3) If any amendment to the material incorporated by reference under this section is made, the amendment does not come into force as part of the plan until—
-  (a) an amendment to that effect to the plan has been made under this Act; or (b) a date specified by the Group by notice in the major metropolitan daily newspaper circulating in the Group's area.
+  (a) an amendment to that effect to the plan has been made under this Act; and (b) a date specified by the Group by notice in the major metropolitan daily newspaper circulating in the Group's area.
 (4) All material incorporated by reference under this section must be available at the office of the Group and copies of that material must be available for purchase for a reasonable charge.